Frederick-S/markote/README.md

 ## Known issues
 * Background color of highlight.js are removed
-* Images are displayed as block level element
+* Images are displayed as block level elements